Top Uni Degrees To Get A Job And Make Money

 As long as there are profits to be tallied and taxes to be paid, number crunching remains a key graduate employment area.
 Financial services alone account for more than 400,000 Australian workers, so your stats look promising.

 Get started with one of our many finance or accounting courses, such as the Bachelor of Business (Accounting).

 Business is booming for graduates in the areas of commerce, entrepreneurial studies, international business and sustainable practice.
 There remains a significant salary differential of $27,000 between undergraduate and postgraduate salaries in this field, however, so be prepared to return to uni for your MBA or other postgrad qualification.

-Launch your business career with a business qualification such as a Diploma of International Business or a Bachelor of Business.
+Launch your business career with a Bachelor of Applied Social Entrepreneurship and Bachelor of Business.